Obama, after South Carolina shooting, says U.S. gun violence too frequent

-Obama, in a statement to reporters at the White House, said he and his wife, Michelle, knew Reverend Clementa Pinckney, the pastor of the historic African-American church in Charleston, who was killed along with eight others on Wednesday night.
+Obama said he and his wife Michelle knew Reverend Clementa Pinckney, pastor of the historic African-American church in Charleston, who was killed along with eight others on Wednesday night.

-"To say our thoughts and prayers are with them and their families and their community doesn't say enough to covey the heartache and the sadness and the anger that we feel," Obama said, adding it was particularly heartbreaking that the incident occurred in a place of worship.
+"Let's be clear: at some point we as a country will have to reckon with the fact that this type of mass violence does not happen in other advanced countries," Obama told reporters in a somber statement at the White House.

+Later, he told donors at a Democratic party fundraiser at home of African-American actor Tyler Perry that the shootings were "a reminder that we've got a lot of work to do."

 Obama has had to play the role of consoler-in-chief after shootings repeatedly throughout his presidency.